bwitt/ArrMatey/README.md

 ## Features

+### Combined Dashboard
+- Centralized overview of all instances, download clients, and requests
+- Customizable layout: add, remove, and reorder cards to fit your workflow
+- Real-time network status and detailed disk space monitoring
+- Quick-access shortcuts to your recently added media and upcoming schedule

 ### Multi-Instance Support
-- Manage multiple Sonarr, Radarr, Lidarr, and Prowlarr instances
+- Manage multiple Sonarr, Radarr, Lidarr, Bookshelf, and Listenarr instances
+- Seamless integration with Prowlarr for indexer management and Seerr for requests and issues
-- Quick instance switching
+- Quick instance switching and custom instance labels
-- Custom instance labels and configurations

 ### Library Management
 - Browse your entire media library with list and grid views
-- Search and filter by title, quality, monitored status
+- Search and filter by title, quality, and monitored status
 - Sort by name, date added, size, and more
-- View detailed media information including:
+- View detailed media information, including episode lists, season management, and file status
-  - Episode lists with file status
+- Dedicated management for Audiobooks with metadata and file tracking
-  - Season management
-  - Quality profiles and custom formats
-  - File sizes and storage information

 ### Interactive Search
-- Manual search for releases
+- Manual search for releases via Arr instances or Prowlarr
-- Filter by quality, language, indexer, protocol
+- Filter by quality, language, indexer, and protocol
 - View seeders, size, age, and custom format scores
 - One-tap download with confirmation for rejected releases

 ### Calendar View
-- View upcoming episodes and movie releases
+- View upcoming episodes, movies, albums, books, and audiobooks
 - Switch between list and month views
-- Filter by content type, monitored status, premieres/finales
+- Filter by content type, monitored status, and premieres/finales
 - Scroll-to-today for easy navigation

 ### Activity Queue
-- Real-time download monitoring
+- Real-time download monitoring across all download clients
-- View progress, ETA, and status
+- View progress, ETA, and detailed status
-- Cancel downloads with blocklist options
+- Manage downloads with options to remove, blocklist, or skip redownload
-- Detailed queue item information

 ### Advanced Features
+- **Android App Shortcuts**: Jump to services or search directly from your home screen
+- **Local Network Switching**: Automatically use local URLs when connected to home Wi-Fi
+- **Custom Webpages**: Pin your favorite status pages or secondary dashboards (like Tautulli) directly in the app
 - **Custom Headers**: Add custom HTTP headers per instance
-- **Slow Instance Mode**: Configurable timeout for remote instances
+- **Slow Instance Mode**: Configurable timeout for remote or slower instances
 - **Pull-to-refresh**: Update data across all screens
 - **Material 3/Liquid Glass Design**: Beautiful, modern UI with dynamic theming on Android and Liquid Glass on iOS
-- **Search Everywhere**: Unified search across your library

 ### Download Client
 - **Multiple Integrations**: Support for Transmission, Deluge, qBittorrent, and SABnzbd